 It's officially Greek Forum season!
 This month, spring recruitment meetings hosted by alumnae Panhellenic organizations will be taking place all across the great state of Texas (and beyond).
-With this in mind, we recently interviewed Debbi Schneider, who serves as the Recruitment Registration Chair for Mid Cities Panhellenic!
+With this in mind, we recently interviewed Debbi Schneider, who serves on the board for Mid Cities Panhellenic!
 Keep reading to learn more about the importance of Greek Forums, the role that Alumnae Panhellenic Organizations play in sorority recruitment, recommended sorority packet etiquette, and Debbi's opinion about electronic recommendations vs. printed sorority packets.
-If you live in the Dallas-Fort Worth area, use this guide to find the Greek Forum nearest you!
+If you live in the Dallas-Fort Worth area, use this guide to find the 2020 Greek Forum nearest you!

 featured photo: @magdolynleb | University of Louisiana at Lafayette Tri Delta